fuwentay/genVid-local/README.md

 ## Updates 7 Dec 23
 - I started working on this after my summer internship before I went back to uni.
 Initially, I was planning to keep this repo private as I thought it could become some sort of a side-hustle.
 However, my instagram account was banned so I decided to make this public.
 - The webapp is not deployed but works on localhost.
+I would elaborate on this further below.
-It is currently abandoned as I have other projects I would like to work on.
+- It is currently abandoned as I have other projects I would like to work on.

+## Issues
+The webapp is hosted on Heroku but is not fully functional as the API timeouts due to its long processing time (generation of video).
+The plan was to use Celery and Redis to offload the task as a background task but school was starting and I didn't have enough time to look into it.
+Regardless, the webapp is fully functional locally.

 ## Motivation
 Ever since the surge in popularity of GenAI, I noticed more social media content that is homogeneous, following a very standard format that is easy to generate.
 As such, I wanted to figure out how difficult is it to deploy your own "shit-posting" bot on Instagram that generates content systematically through the technologies we have available today.